Amalgamation 9L & 12L 60th Anniversary

 After the service, which was conducted by the garrison chaplain, assisted by the Rev Christopher Perowne (Chaplain to the 9th Lancers 1939-41) the two Guidons were marched out together and the new regiment formed up by squadrons on the Lucknow Square, near the church.
 Cap badges and shoulder titles were changed here and the 9th/12th Royal Lancers then marched past the Colonel of the Regiment, General Sir Richard McCreery, and dismissed on the Bhurtpore, Barrack Square.

 After the parade, spectators were given lunch in the Officers’ and Sergeants’ Messes.
-A large number of telegrams were received during the day, including one from our Colonel-in-Chief, Queen Elizabeth, The Queen Mother, which read as follows:
+A large number of telegrams were received during the day, including one from our late Colonel-in-Chief, Queen Elizabeth, The Queen Mother, which read as follows:

 Buckingham Palace, 8 am, 11th September